-The Copernicus Program in Polish Studies and the Jean & Samuel Frankel Center for Judaic Studies at the University of Michigan are uniquely situated to illuminate the rich and complex history of Polish-Jewish life in Poland.
-In 2014, the Copernicus Program in Polish Studies signed an official affiliation with POLIN: Museum of the History of Polish Jews in Warsaw, facilitating collaboration on research exchanges for faculty and pedagogic activities for University of Michigan students.
+The Copernicus Center for Polish Studies and the Jean & Samuel Frankel Center for Judaic Studies at the University of Michigan are uniquely situated to illuminate the rich and complex history of Polish-Jewish life in Poland.
+In 2014, the Copernicus Center for Polish Studies signed an official affiliation with POLIN: Museum of the History of Polish Jews in Warsaw, facilitating collaboration on research exchanges for faculty and pedagogic activities for University of Michigan students.

 In addition to Polish, Yiddish, and Hebrew language courses through the advanced level, University of Michigan students can take courses on Polish-Jewish topics in the Departments of Comparative Literature, English, History, Near Eastern Studies, Political Science, and Slavic Languages & Literatures.
 Our graduates become leaders in the field, making important contributions to scholarship.